 Air pollution is one of many factors that can lead to differences in birth outcomes and early development.
-Due to historical and ongoing systemic racism, Black and Hispanic people face more exposure to air pollution compared to non-Hispanic White people.
+There is substantial evidence showing that Black and Hispanic people face more exposure to air pollution compared to non-Hispanic White people.